AlphaMarc/quickcheck-generator/README.md

  ```

 ## Run your properties
 Now that QuickCheck will be able to generate random values for our type we can write properties about it.
 Properties can be written in a separate test file (`Spec.hs`in our case).
-These properties consist of a statement that can be true or false.
+These properties consist of a function that returns a boolean.
 In our case we test that the first name is no longer than 10 characters with the following prop:
 ```
 prop_FirstNameUnderTenChar :: Person -> Bool
 prop_FirstNameUnderTenChar x = (length . firstName $ x) <= 10